wingify/wingify.github.io/_posts/2014-08-25-jsfoo-run-up-event.markdown

 Submissions for the competition need to be done as a deck on [CSSDeck](http://cssdeck.com/).
 [Read here](http://cssdeck.com/post/67/guest-creations) to know about submitting on CSSDeck.
 Once you are ready with your submission, please tweet it using the following template:

-> I submitted an entry for Wingify-JSFoo online competition: <CSSDeck link here> @wingify @jsfooindia #wingifyjsfoocompo #js
+> I submitted an entry for Wingify-JSFoo online competition: &lt;CSSDeck link here&gt; @wingify @jsfooindia #wingifyjsfoocompo #js

 Let the submissions begin!